Horizontal Integration Definition

 Horizontal Integration Example

-Baskey Energy is an oil company, in West Texas, specializing in well servicing or common maintenance on wells that have been dug.
-This service is needed so that wells can keep producing over the years.
-Baskey has grown in size over the years, and has been aggressively pursuing other companies that are in the same market.
+For example, Baskey Energy is an oil company, in West Texas.
+They specialize in well servicing or common maintenance on wells dug.
+Furthermore, to keep the wells producing over the years, you need this service.
+Baskey has grown in size over the years because it has been aggressively pursuing other companies that are in the same market.
 The company has been doing this solely through acquisition work.
 Sometimes the company will buy another well servicing company even if it is not profitable just to put them out of business.
-This way Baskey can make money on the parts of a company through salvaging, and it means that there is less competition.
+This way Baskey can make money on the parts of a company through salvaging, and therefore, it means that there is less competition.